|

 At this point as far as I was concerned I had

 been ripped off again by Lindsay the biggest Goolutionite.
+The promoter in Melbourne Colin Turner was informed

 that I wasn’t in the band he rang me and pleaded that I do